BeckyMWilson/septomeme/README.md

 - John Martin - https://github.com/gemsjohn

 ### <h2><b>Summary</b></h2>
-Septomeme is a play on "Magic the Gathering".
+Septomeme is a play on trading card games.
 We randomly generate animal images with three (3) different APIs.
 Also, randomly generate card text by pulling from a "Dungeons & Dragons" API.
 Combining all generated content to create a Septomeme card.
 The user can draw a new card and/or save card to their gallery.

 ### <h2><b>Technologies</b></h2>